Sintra & Cascais

 Know Before You Go

-• Comfortable walking shoes
+• Comfortable walking shoes (especially for Sintra’s hilly terrain)

-• Sunscreen, hat, and sunglasses
+• Sunscreen, hat, and sunglasses to protect yourself from the sun

-• Small backpack or purse
+• A small backpack or purse for carrying your essentials

-• Euros
+• Euros for any purchases

-What not to Bring
+What Not to Bring:

 Getting There